jeremy9959/Math5800-JTT-Demo/README.md

 called [An information flow model for conflict and fission in small groups](https://www.jstor.org/stable/3629752?seq=1).
 This was basically the start of using mathematical graph theory and computers in this type of social science problem.
 Note that the link is to a jstor article so requires permission to access.

+- [Ferenc Beres GitHub Site](https://github.com/ferencberes).
+I found Ferenc Beres by looking in github for people studying twitter.
+He is a PhD student in Hungary who has done a lot of work on machine learning algorithms and twitter, and I think I can learn a lot from his code and publications.